FAQs

 Are there any cut-offs during the challenge?

 The main goal of Run for Love is that everyone is able to finish the event safely whilst enjoying the scenery.
 We hope this event will have a high finish rate.
-There may be cut-off times to ensure all runners complete each day during daylight hours.
+There may be cut-off times to ensure all runners complete each day during 12 hours (other than the long day).
 Runners should aim to sustain at least 4 km per hour (a slow walking pace).
 Any cut-offs exist purely for the safety of participants and crew members.
 We want everyone to reach the finish line.

 What happens if I cannot complete the challenge?